A Focus on the Built World

 She was a founding member of the editorial board and a contributing editor at two monthly publications launched in 2003 and 2004, HOME Fort Lauderdale and HOME Miami.
 Both of these magazines explored new ideas on architecture, real estate and design in Florida, achieving readership of 200,000 before being acquired by media giant Bonnier Corporation.

 In 2009, she began work on Esplanade as its founding Senior Editor.
 Esplanade celebrated the architecture and design of the Boston region.
-In 2011, she joined the team launching a new design publication for South Florida, Tropic and now serves as its Senior Editor.
+In 2011, she joined the team launching a new design publication for South Florida, Tropic, and served as its Senior Editor.

 In addition to research, consulting and writing, Lewis is a skilled public speaker, in part due to her early career in academia.
 Lewis studied and taught at MIT and Harvard.
 Her undergraduate degree was earned at Princeton.
 She has spoken to audiences and the media nationwide and has appeared on radio and television and in print and film.